ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/MERMAID_GUIDE_EVOLUTION.md

 │   ├── Timeline Diagrams
 │   ├── Pie Charts
 │   └── Quadrant Charts
-├── Best Practices for sdAIgen
+├── Best Practices for ScarySingleDocs
 ├── Integration with Markdown
 ├── Tools and Editors
 ├── Common Issues and Solutions